hackclub/hackclub/case_studies/cherry_hill_high_school_east/15-09-21_c9_and_ajar.io_part_1/recap.md

 - Explain the `context.arc()` function.
 The parameters are `x, y, radius, startAngle, endAngle`.
 Focus on explaining the angles, which are in radians (the `x`, `y` and `radius` are easy to understand).
 Explain that the `arc` function forms a circle when the `endAngle` is 2π radians (360º).
 Let them predict what would happen if the `endAngle` is set to π instead of 2π.

 - One club member wanted to draw a diamond.
 I walked her through googling `"how to draw a diamond on canvas with javascript"`.
 It led us to [this tutorial](http://www.onlywebpro.com/2011/07/02/html5-canvas-for-absolute-beginners-part-2/).
-Careful with this particular tutorial because 1) the javascript lives in the html as opposed to a separate file like in the tutorial, 2) `context` is abbreviated to `ctx` and 3) there is a function called `drawShape()`.
+Careful with this particular tutorial because
+    1. the javascript lives in the html as opposed to a separate file like in the tutorial
+    2. `context` is abbreviated to `ctx`
+    3. there is a function called `drawShape()`

 > ## Personal notes about teaching